↑

 Here are the top five tips for better potatoes:

 2. Place your potatoes into a stockpot and run the water until it just covers the top of the potatoes.
 Do not put potatoes into hot water.
-The water and potatoes should start boiling at the same for evenly cooked potatoes.
+The water and potatoes should start boiling at the same time for evenly cooked potatoes.

 3. Add Kosher salt when cooking your potatoes, and sea salt or a good flaky finishing salt just before serving them to guests.